Updated: Jaundice Levels Chart in Newborns (Jaundice Levels 5,12,15,18,20,30 explained)

 Risky Jaundice levels:

-Why Newborns children have jaundice and high bilirubin?
+Why do Newborns children have jaundice and high bilirubin?

 High indirect bilirubin in newborns is a result of accelerated RBCs breakdown due to: